Leadership and institutional direction at Kilimo Corps Africa

 Kilimo Corps Africa came from a deep belief that Africa’s agricultural future will be shaped not only by ideas or projects, but by people and institutions strong enough to carry transformation forward.

-The vision began with seeing both the promise of young Africans and the gaps that often stand in their way.
-Many young people are passionate, intelligent, and ready to contribute, yet they often lack structured pathways that connect leadership, agriculture, innovation, and practical opportunity.
+The vision began with seeing both the promise of emerging professionals and the gaps that often stand in their way.
+Many are capable, motivated, and ready to contribute, yet they often lack structured pathways that connect agriculture, implementation, innovation, and practical opportunity.

 Kilimo Corps Africa was created to respond to that gap.
 It is being built as more than a fellowship or a short-term initiative.
-It is being shaped as a platform that can identify, train, deploy, and connect emerging leaders who will help transform food systems across Africa.
+It is being shaped as a platform that can identify, train, deploy, and connect people who will help strengthen agricultural systems across Africa.

-The long-term ambition is to build a credible institution that develops leaders, supports innovation, strengthens partnerships, and contributes meaningfully to Africa’s food future.
+The long-term ambition is to build a credible institution that develops practical capability, supports innovation, strengthens partnerships, and contributes meaningfully to Africa’s agricultural future.
 That is the journey Kilimo Corps Africa has begun.

 Tom Okech